fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 further identifiers in order to effectively map the individual RTP Streams to their equivalent payload configurations in the SDP.

-This specification defines a new RTP header extension to include the 'rid-identifier'.
+This specification defines a new RTP header extension {{RFC5285}} to include the 'rid-identifier'.
 This makes it possible for a receiver to associate received RTP packets (identifying the Source RTP Stream) with a media description having the format constraint specified.
+This specification also defines a new RTCP SDES item {{RFC3550}}, 'RID', which is used to carry rids within RTCP SDES packets.

 ## RTP 'rid' Header Extension